Protecting Nursing Home Residents from Eviction

 The first law is the Nursing Home Reform Act of 1987.
-This identified what services nursing homes were required to provide their residents and what standards were applied to them.
-Importantly, it also established a nursing facility resident's Bill of Rights.
+This Act identified the services nursing homes must provide their residents and the standards they must meet.
+It also established a nursing facility resident's Bill of Rights.

-- Be informed about services, their health care condition, and medications
+- The right to be informed about services, health care conditions, and medications

-- Manage their own money or choose someone to do so
+- The right to manage their own money or choose someone to do so

-- Receive timely discharge notice before involuntary discharge or involuntary transfers
+- The right to receive timely discharge notice before involuntary discharge or involuntary transfers

 The Rights of Medicaid Residents: Nursing Home Resident Protection Amendments of 1999

 The second law is the Nursing Home Resident Protection Amendments of 1999.
-This amended the Social Security Act to prohibit the improper transfer or discharge of a Medicaid resident when the nursing home withdraws from participating in the Medicaid program.
+This Act amended the Social Security Act to block the improper transfer or discharge of Medicaid residents when the nursing home withdraws from participating in the Medicaid program.

 Under the law, nursing homes can withdraw from the Medicaid program.
-Still, such withdrawal is not a sufficient basis for evicting current Medicaid residents.
+But such withdrawal is not a sufficient basis for evicting Medicaid residents.

-Nursing homes that have withdrawn from the Medicaid program must inform future residents that they will not accept Medicaid payments.
-This notice must be spoken and provided in writing.
+Nursing homes withdrawing from the Medicaid program must inform future residents that they will not accept Medicaid payments.
+This notice must be given verbally and in writing.